mohammedhrima/Wolf-Compiler/SYNTAX.md

 + every loop inside source code should check found_error
 + void function need to be checked
 + global variable
 + when you finish the code check this approach, setting ptr at the end before generatin assembly code
++ to handle segvaults, try implement an approach that fork() then execute the program inside child process and read from its stderr